leilamalihi/leilamalihi.github.io/_pages/about.md

 *Some images of Labeld Children in the Wild [(LCW)](https://drive.google.com/drive/folders/1eHmgUfvix0bE7zg9ezY8joOv39r_4o3- ) face dataset*

 - You can not access to a  public child face dataset?
-- Your child face dataset is noisy?
+- Your dataset is noisy?
 - you need more identities
-- I propose to use the [(LCW)](https://drive.google.com/drive/folders/1eHmgUfvix0bE7zg9ezY8joOv39r_4o3- ) child face dataset
+- So use the [(LCW)](https://drive.google.com/drive/folders/1eHmgUfvix0bE7zg9ezY8joOv39r_4o3- ) child face dataset
 - In [klix](https://www.ikw.uni-osnabrueck.de/research_groups/computer_vision/research/klix.html) we proposed a novel dataset ”Labeled Children in the Wild” (LCW) for facial recognition tasks, that features a more challenging (high variance) visual domain for modern face recognition solutions and freely available.